The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 At a glance — Dermotricology Line Series · Article 2

-The Kapyderm Dermotricology line includes five condition-specific cleansing bases — Normalizing, Hair Loss, Dry Scalp, Dandruff, and Oily Hair Wash — each formulated to address a distinct scalp type and clinical scalp treatment condition.
-All five are pH-balanced, SLS-free, EU-regulated, and microbiome-compatible.
-The scalp treatment selection is a diagnostic clinical decision: the wrong base disrupts the scalp environment before a single active is applied.
-This article provides the peer-reviewed science behind each base and a complete protocol decision tree for certified Technicians of Dermotricology.
+The Kapyderm Dermotricology line includes five condition-specific cleansing bases — Normalizing, Hair Loss, Dry Scalp, Dandruff, and Oily Hair Wash — each formulated to address a distinct scalp type and clinical scalp condition.
+All five are pH 5.0-balanced, SLS-free (SLES-based — ethoxylated and milder than SLS, explained in full below; note SLES is still a sulfate, so these are SLS-free rather than sulfate-free), EU-regulated, and formulated to be microbiome-compatible.
+The selection is a clinical decision: the wrong base disrupts the scalp environment before a single active is applied.
+This article provides the peer-reviewed science behind each base, the verified INCI for all five, and a complete protocol decision tree for certified Technicians of Dermotricology.

 The pH Problem No Competitor Is Talking About